ZRaup/Zachary-Raup/README.md

 ###### Skills Applied: Machine Learning, Python (scikit-learn), Regression Modeling, Data Cleaning, Feature Engineering and more

-#### Image 2: Avg Sales by Stores and Regression Model Results
+#### Image 2: Average Weekly Sales by Store and Regression Model Performance
-##### The first image shows the average weekly sales per store.
-The Performance metrics of various regression models, ranked by RMSE.
-The Random Forest Regression model achieved the best results with the lowest RMSE (107,130.99) and highest R² (0.9636), indicating superior predictive accuracy.
-Other models, such as Decision Tree and Boosted Tree Regression, also performed well, while linear and neural network models demonstrated lower effectiveness.
+##### The first chart visualizes the average weekly sales across all stores, revealing that stores like Store 4 and Store 20 consistently outperform others in sales volume, while stores such as Store 33 report the lowest averages.
+The second chart ranks the performance of various regression models based on RMSE.
+Random Forest Regression stands out with the lowest RMSE (107,130.99) and highest R² score (0.9636), demonstrating strong predictive accuracy.
+Decision Tree and Boosted Tree models also show solid performance, whereas linear and neural network models lag behind, highlighting the effectiveness of ensemble methods for this task.

 <img src="avg_sales_store.png" width="350" />  <img src="reg_res.png" width="470" />